glotzerlab/hoomd-rs/doc/src/mc-tutorial/tetronimoes.md

 ## Type Aliases

-Create type aliases for our model's *vector*, *body properties*, and *site properties* types so that you don't need to repeat the full nested generic types throughout the code:
+Create type aliases for your model's *vector*, *body properties*, and *site properties* types so that you don't need to repeat the full nested generic type names throughout the code:
 ```rust,ignore
 {{#include ../../../examples/mc-tutorial/tetronimoes.rs:type_aliases}}
 ```
 The `OrientedPoint` type gives the tetronimo bodies in this tutorial both a position in space and an orientation that rotates about the origin of the body.
-These tetronimoes have disks at each site and therefore only need `Point` properties.
+These tetronimoes have disks at each site and therefore only need `Point` site properties.

 ## Custom Trial Move